back

 How Do Private Student Loans and Federal Student Loans Differ?

-These student loan options differ in a lot of ways, but the main difference is the provider.
-Borrowers get federal student loans from the federal government and private student loans from private organizations.
+The main difference between private and federal student loans is the provider.
+Borrowers get federal student loans from the federal government and private student loans from private organizations or individuals.

-Keep reading to learn how these two student loan options differ based on payment schedules and qualifications:
+Keep reading to learn how federal and private lending options differ based on payment schedules and qualifications:

 Payment Schedules